Startpage

 Our ensemble features a collaboration between disabled and non-disabled dancers and dance-enthusiasts.

-Founded by Karin Delén, Klaudia Rychlik and Alva Degerfeldt.
+Founded by Karin Delén, Klaudia A. Rychlik and Alva Degerfeldt.

 In collaboration with Stockholm University of Arts and Telefonfabriken.